dfinity/portal/docs/developer-docs/integrations/icrc-1/interact-with-ICRC-1-ledger.md

 )
 ```

-The return values as well as the cansiter name `icrc1_ledger_canister` in this tutorial are specific to the deployed ICRC-1 ledger and thus may differ to your return values, depending on which values you chose during your [ICRC-1 ledger setup](./icrc1-ledger-setup.md).
+The return values as well as the canister name `icrc1_ledger_canister` in this tutorial are specific to the deployed ICRC-1 ledger and thus may differ to your return values, depending on which values you chose during your [ICRC-1 ledger setup](./icrc1-ledger-setup.md).

 ### ICRC-1 endpoints